A Game Theoretic Framework for Model Based Reinforcement Learning: Related Work

 An alternate set of MBRL approaches take a view similar to MAL.
-Models are updated conservatively through data aggregation, while policies are aggressively optimized.
-Ross et al.~\cite{Ross2012AgnosticSI} explicitly studied the role of data aggregation in MBRL.
+Models are updated conservatively through data aggregation, while policies are aggressively optimized. \citet{Ross2012AgnosticSI} explicitly studied the role of data aggregation in MBRL.
 They presented an agnostic online learning view of MBRL and showed that data aggregation can lead to a no-regret algorithm for learning the model, even with aggressive policy optimization.
-Subsequent works have used data augmentation and proposed additional components to enhance efficiency and stability, such as the use of model predictive control for fast/aggressive policy improvement~\cite{MPPI, POLO, PDDM} and uncertainty quantification through Bayesian models like Gaussian processes~\cite{PILCO} and ensembles of dynamics models~\cite{Rajeswaran2016EPOpt, PETS, PDDM}.
-We refer readers to Wang et al.~\cite{Wang2019BenchmarkingMR} for overview of recent MBRL advances.
+Subsequent works have used data augmentation and proposed additional components to enhance efficiency and stability, such as the use of model predictive control~\cite{MPPI, POLO, PDDM}, uncertainty quantification through Bayesian models~\cite{PILCO}, and ensembles of dynamics models~\cite{Rajeswaran2016EPOpt, PETS, PDDM}.
+We refer readers to \citet{Wang2019BenchmarkingMR} for overview of recent MBRL advances.

-We emphasize that while algorithm instances in the PAL and MAL families have been studied in the past, an overarching framework around them has been lacking.
+While specific instances of PAL and MAL have been studied in the past, an overarching framework around them has been lacking.
 Our descriptions of the PAL and MAL families generalize and unify core insights from prior work and simplify them from the lens of abstraction.
 Furthermore, the game theoretic formulation enables us to form a connection between the PAL and MAL frameworks.
 We also note that the PAL and MAL families have similarities to multiple timescale algorithms~\cite{Konda1999ActorCriticT, Konda2004ConvergenceRO, Karmakar2015TwoTS} studied for actor-critic temporal difference learning.
 These ideas have also been extended to study min-max games like GANs~\cite{Heusel2017GANsTB}.
 However, they have not been extended to study model-based RL.